pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-03-28-chickpea-brownie.markdown

 - Feel free to use any <a href='/recipes/natural-peanut-butter'>natural nut or seed butter</a> in place of <a href='/misc/nuts#peanuts'>peanut butter</a>.
 Good options are <a href='/misc/nuts#almonds'>almond butter</a>, <a href='/misc/nuts#cashews'>cashew butter</a>, <a href='/misc/seeds#sesame-seeds'>tahini</a>, or <a href='/misc/seeds#sunflower-seeds'>sunflower butter</a>

-- I've used both immitation vanilla and almond extract, but if you use real extracts, you may want to cut the amounts in half
+- I've used both immitation vanilla and <a href='https://amzn.to/4khDgIM'>almond extract</a>, but if you use real extracts, you may want to cut the amounts in half

 - To make this into a layer cake, bake the batter in two <a href='https://amzn.to/4mxxkxl'>9" circle cake pans</a> for about 40 minutes, covered with foil.
 Spread frosting on the middle layer, the top, and down the sides.
 Dust the top with <a href='/misc/chocolate-benefits'>cocoa powder</a>
 - <img src='/assets/Food/Protein Powder/Chickpea Brownie/chickpea-cake.jpg' alt='' class='instruction-image'>